vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 side (e.g., whether the donor had unexpected personal expenses, or loss of income).

-### A predetermined rule strategy may make sense for couples because it avoids haggling and may promote harrmony
+### A predetermined rule strategy may make sense for couples because it avoids haggling and may promote harmony

 Disputes over allocation of money can affect a couple's relationship.
 If the two members of a couple have different feelings